 Contact lenses are FDA-regulated medical devices used in direct contact with the eye.
 A comprehensive eye exam and contact lens fitting are required before contact lenses can be dispensed or a contact lens prescription released.
-This exam ensures your optimal eye health, and determines your suitability for contact lens wear.
+This exam ensures your optimal eye health and determines whether contact lens wear is suitable for you.

-Your doctor will discuss the many options in contact lenses available to you, including monovision lenses that correct one eye for near and one eye for distance vision, and multifocals, which can correct both near and distance vision.
+Your doctor will discuss the many options in contact lenses available to you, including monovision lenses, which correct one eye for near and one eye for distance vision, and multifocals, which can correct both near and distance vision.
 You will also learn the pros and cons of short-term lenses that are removed daily, and lenses that can be worn for longer periods of time.
-Your doctor will also review the differences in soft and rigid lenses, and lenses that can change your eye color.
-Options in specialty lenses for complex cases will be discussed if appropriate.
+Your doctor will also review the differences between soft and rigid lenses, and lenses that can change your eye color.
+If yours is a complex case, your doctor will discuss with you any specialty lens options that are appropriate.

-You will be trained to place the contact lens in your eye, then asked to do it yourself.
-After a few minutes of wearing the contact lenses, your eyes will be checked to evaluate the contact lens fit, and how it is position in your eye.
-Upon completion, you will receive your prescription, which includes the power, curve and diameter of your contact lenses.
+You will be trained to place the contact lenses in your eyes and then asked to do it yourself.
+After a few minutes of wearing the contact lenses, your eyes will be checked to evaluate the contact lens fit and how the lenses are positioned in your eyes.
+After your fitting is completed, you will receive your prescription, which includes the power, curve, and diameter of your contact lenses.

-- The prescription provides the best possible vision
+- Your prescription provides you the best possible vision

-- The eyes have responded positively to the contact lens material
+- Your eyes have responded positively to the contact lens material

-- There are no problems with insertion or removal
+- You are not having problems with insertion or removal

 - You understand and are complying with the recommended wear schedule, replacement schedule, and care regimen

 If you need follow-up appointments, you will not receive your contact lens prescription until after you have completed those appointments.

 Online Contact Lens Ordering Discontinued; Specialty Lenses Still Offered